Where to ask for support¶

 Content should not be overloaded with entities to increase its distribution online.
 As a general guideline, 6–8 entities should be adequate for most blog posts (based on the lenght of the article).
 If an article has too many entities it may be that some of the entities could be replaced with a single broader entity.

 All entities shall be matched to the proper language of the content.
+There are two important articles to read on this topic:

-How can I search for the equivalent entity in the web of data?
+How can I search for the equivalent entity in the web of data?¶

 A published datasets like the knowledge graph that users create with WordLift shall link to other existing datasets using the OWL